“If you cannot see it, it does not exist” – this saying is highly appropriate when it comes to dentistry.

 For example, root canal treatment is especially difficult and time-consuming in the case of back molar teeth which have multiple roots.
 The microscope enlarges the targeted area and provides ample light.
 Root canal treatment under microscope allows us to notice and handle even the smallest details.

 Microscopic dentistry enables us to create a higher-quality result in terms of accuracy, clarity and certainty in making treatment decisions.

-Hectic pace of modern life forces us to do and get everything really fast.
-Hastening is out of the question when working with a microscope, but as it ensures better quality of the work process, we eventually still win – especially in terms of time and cost of treatment.
+The fast pace of life forces us to make haste.
+We want everything to be immediate and quick.
+However, rushing is out of the question when working with a microscope, but as it ensures better quality of the work process, we eventually still win – especially in terms of time and cost of the treatment.

-The microscope is connected with imaging and video equipment that allows recording the work process and explaining it later on.
+The microscope is connected to the imaging and video equipment which allows us to record the work process and explain it later on.

-However, oftentimes „words are in excess“, because the result speaks for itself.
+Often, no words are needed because the picture speaks for itself.